Sreenivasan: Career

-Personal life
+Personal life and death

-His elder son, Vineeth Sreenivasan is a singer, actor, producer and director.
-He has acted and directed many Malayalam movies.
-His younger son, Dhyan Sreenivasan, is also an actor, director and producer, made his debut in Thira, a thriller movie directed by his brother.
+Sreenivasan was married in 1984 to Vimala, a school teacher, now retired.
+The couple has two sons.
+The elder son, Vineeth Sreenivasan, is a singer, actor, producer, and director.
+The younger son, Dhyan Sreenivasan, is also an actor, director, and producer who made his debut in the movie Thira.
+Divya Narayanan and Arpita Sebastian are his daughters-in-law.